mir-group/phoebe/doc/doxygen/doc_pages/qe_patch.md

 3. `elphon.f90` is a bigger modification, but not too difficult.
 The first time our subroutine `elphfil_phoebe` is called we analyze the symmetries of the q-point grid.
 This subroutine is called once for every q-point calculation.
 Next, we unfold the symmetries of the g coupling.
 Note that we also need to put it in a cartesian basis.
 Then, we write to file the quantity \f$ g(k,q^*) \f$, where k runs on the full grid of k-points, and \f$ q^* \f$ is the star of points that are symmetry equivalent to the current irreducible q point that is being computed.
 These output files are those that are passed as input to phoebe.

-@section CREATEPATCH Create+apply the patch
+@section CREATEPATCH Create a patch for a new version of QE

 **Code modifications**